PokemonCarbon/game/README.md

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

-This game is open-source and shall not be used to generate direct income
+This game is open-source and shall not be used for commercial purposes

 Pokémon and associated assets Copyright (c) Nintendo